 If you plan to buy a cast iron skillet, it’s important to know much much it weighs to make sure you’ll be comfortable handling it regularly.

 So, how much does a cast iron skillet weigh?

-Cast iron skillets typically weigh between 4 and 12 pounds; however, the actual weight depends on the size and design of the skillet.
-A standard 12-inch cast iron skillet weighs 8 pounds on average.
-A smaller, 10-inch skillet weighs 5 pounds on average.
-Extra-large 15-inch skillets can weight up to 12 pounds while mini-skillets, around 8 or 9 inches in diameter, weigh about 4 pounds.
+Cast iron skillets typically weigh between 4 and 12 pounds; but the actual weight depends on the size.
+On average, 12-inch skillets weigh 8 pounds and 10-inch skillets weigh 5 pounds.
+Extra-large 15-inch skillets weigh up to 12 pounds while mini 8 or 9-inch skillets weigh 4 pounds.

 5, or even 8, pounds may not seem like a lot, but when you consider the additional weight of food and the fact that cast iron skillets typically have short and stubby handles, every pound counts.

 For comparison, stainless steel and aluminum skillets weight about half as much as cast iron skillets of the same size.
 I go into more detail on this comparison later in the article (skip ahead).

 There are dozens of cast iron skillets on the market, and each one has a different size, design, and thickness, all of which impact their weight.
 Skillets that have large handles, multiple pour spouts, and high walls carry extra weight due to the additional material of those features.
 Ones with short handles and thin walls are typically much lighter.

 Determining the exact weight of a particular cast iron skillet isn’t always easy.
 Often, its weight is not printed on the packaging or called out within the online listing.